Tomb of the Diver: Symposium Scenes

+Close up of one of the stringed instruments depicted in the symposium scene of the tomb.

 Two types of musical instruments, such as what appears to be a Greek flute (aulos) and two stringed musical instruments, are also depicted in the symposium scene surrounding the four walls of the tomb.
-This combination of the two instruments together represented on the tomb's frescoes have been interpreted in a few ways.
-One potential interpretation is that the inclusion of the instruments functions as a way to connect the imagery of paradise and happiness that is often associated with the typical symposium scene with the hope for happiness and celebration in the afterlife, as stringed musical instruments in particular have long been associated with the salvation of the soul in the afterlife in Greek religion.
-The inclusion of musical instruments have also been argued as another way to symbolize the status of the deceased buried in the tomb, as Greek culture had valued musical training as part of the academic curriculum of the refined, educated man.
+This combination of the two instruments together represented on the tomb's frescoes has been interpreted in a few ways.
+One potential interpretation is that the inclusion of the instruments functions as a way to connect the imagery of paradise and happiness that is often associated with the typical symposium scene with the hope for happiness and celebration in the afterlife.
+Stringed musical instruments in particular have long been associated with the salvation of the soul in the afterlife in Greek religion.
+The inclusion of musical instruments has also been interpreted as another way to symbolize the status of the deceased buried in the tomb, as Greek culture had valued musical training as part of the academic curriculum of the refined, educated man.
 Additionally, there have been other tombs excavated in the Paestum region where remnants of musical instruments similar to the ones depicted in the symposium scene were found along with the deceased, including two tortoise shells (potentially used as lyre resonators) and an aulos.
 The archaeological evidence of these instruments in other tombs in the area have been interpreted as an indication that there is an importance associated with these instruments, either in a societal context more broadly or funerary contexts, that go beyond their potential importance here in the Tomb of the Diver.